smartcontractresearchforum/docs/en/grants_general_contributors.md

 * credits for compute resources, archive nodes, etc
 * supporting a blockchain-related organization or event of your choice

-We pay from $200 to $500 USD depending on the complexity of the content generated and the time involved.
-Researchers that commit to longer-term engagements and have produced a good body of work for the forum are encouraged to seek additional and more lucrative responsibilities.
+We pay from $200 to $500 USD for Research Summaries and other content types depending on the complexity of the work and the time involved.
+Researchers that commit to longer-term engagements, and have produced a good body of work for the forum, are encouraged to seek additional and more lucrative responsibilities.

 ## How we Communicate